 Evaluate the weather forecast … can you go safely?

 Spend some time, an hour or two, or more as needed, reviewing weather basics with John, using your iPad or Android.
-How are you with the flight planning apps?
+How are you with the flight planning apps, ForeFlight, WingX and others?

-Keep in mind that with the current situation and the COVID-19 Virus, we will not meet in person, but rather will meet remotely using available technology; Skype or FaceTime, or Zoom or GoToMeeting, or similar.
+Regarding the situation with the COVID-19 Virus, we can meet in person, unless you’d prefer to meet remotely using available technology; Skype or FaceTime, or Zoom or GoToMeeting, or similar.